Table of Contents

 AI Automateed for Writing Titles

-This tool can help you create the perfect title for your book, capitalized as should be.
+For example, it can help you create the right title for your book and get it capitalized correctly as it’s generated.

 Here is a quick preview video of how it is done:

-And the best part is that you can try it out for free before you decide on the subscription.
+And yes—you can try it for free before you decide whether to subscribe.

 FAQ